 Add all chicken back to the skillet along with the orange sauce and cook for an additional 5-7 minutes.

 Serve immediately with green onions and white or brown rice!
+That’s it!

-How do you make healthy orange chicken sauce?
+How to make healthy orange chicken sauce

 Use low-sodium soy sauce.